geoarrow/geoarrow/format.md

-levels of outer nesting: each element of the array (MultiPolygon) is a list of Polygons, which consist itself of a list of rings (the first ring is the exterior ring, optional subsequent rings are interior rings), and each ring is a list of xy vertices.
-The child name of the outer list should be "polygons";
-the child name of the middle list should be "rings"; the child name of the inner list should be "vertices".
+levels of outer nesting: each element of the array (MultiPolygon) is a list of Polygons, which consist itself of a list of rings (the first ring is the exterior ring, optional subsequent rings are interior rings), and each ring is a list of coordinate vertices.
+The child name of the outer list should be "polygons"; the child name of the middle list should be "rings"; the child name of the inner list should be "vertices".

 #### GeometryCollection